carbon-language/carbon-lang/docs/project/code_review.md

 _progressing_ towards deeper understanding and recognize when you reach an impasse or conflict and shift strategy to
 [resolve that](#resolving-an-impasse-or-conflict).
 It is also useful to avoid long delays between these iterations.
-Consuder discussing over Discord chat or schedule a quick video chat on the specific issue.
+Consider discussing over Discord chat or scheduling a quick video chat on the specific issue.
 This can avoid multi-hour -- or multi-day -- round trips.

 ## Code reviewer guide